 Examples of Negligence in a Birth Injury Case

 The jury awarded the family $229 million, which was reduced to $205.38 million thanks to a cap on pain and suffering damages in Maryland.
-However, the hospital has been denied a new trial, which should assure the family that they can get the money they need for this clear case of negligence for years to come.
+However, the hospital has been denied a new trial, which should assure the family that they can get the money they need for this clear case of negligence.

 Birth Injury Funds Aren’t the Way to Go, According to Some Parents

 Some states are considering establishing birth injury funds to pay for cases of birth injuries.
-Hospitals would pay into the system, and families would be paid for by the fund for necessary medical care.
+Hospitals would pay into the system, and the fund would pay for families for necessary medical care.
 However, some families think this is a bad idea.

 A Maryland mother explained her reasoning in an article from the Baltimore Sun.
 She has a daughter with spastic quadriplegic cerebral palsy and epilepsy.
 Due to the severity of her disability, her parents sought out experimental treatments and rare surgeries to give her the best chances of improvement.